vinctustech/teleport/README.md

 7. Click "Start" to begin simulation
 8. Use "Pause"/"Resume" buttons to control the simulation
 9. Click "Stop" to end the simulation and disable mock location
-10. Use the flip button (↕️) next to the speed input to swap start/end coordinates
+10. Use the flip button next to the speed input to swap start/end coordinates
 11. Load saved simulations from the dropdown menu

 The simulation uses the Haversine formula to calculate distance and interpolates your position along a straight line between the two points, updating your location every second based on the configured speed.
 When the destination is reached, the location is set 20 meters beyond the endpoint to ensure apps polling for coordinates capture the final location.

+### Route Screen

+1. Tap the map icon in the toolbar to access the route screen
+2. Enter a city/region in the "Search Bias" field to improve address search results
+3. Type a start address and select from autocomplete suggestions
+4. Type an end address and select from autocomplete suggestions
+5. Set desired speed in km/h
+6. The route will be calculated automatically and shown on the map
+7. Click "Start" to begin following the route
+8. Use "Pause"/"Resume" buttons to control the simulation
+9. Click "Stop" to end the simulation
+10. Use the swap button to reverse start and end addresses
+11. Save routes for quick access later

+The route screen uses OSRM for real road routing, so your simulated location will follow actual streets and roads rather than a straight line.

 ## Development